Code Style. XML

 Keep blank lines

-In this text box, specify the minimum number of sequential blank lines to be retained after reformatting.
+In this field, specify the minimum number of sequential blank lines to be retained after reformatting.

 Select this checkbox to have long lines wrapped according to the code style settings.